 Be sure to take your pets in for regular grooming if it’s not something you can keep up with at home.
 This is especially important during summer.

 If your pet spends a lot of time on the water in a boat or kayaking with you, it may be time to invest in some eye protection.
 This is also true for dogs who spend time in the snow during winter!

 Doggles Originalz are dog-specific goggles that protect the eyes from a host of problems caused from being in the sun.
 Doggles offer 100% UV protection, shatter-proof lenses, and anti-fog treatment on the inside of the lenses.
 Lenses on the ILS style are interchangeable and replaceable.
 This style is suited to all dog head shapes and sizes.

 This seems like an obvious statement, but to many pet parents, it’s not.
 Your dog and cat should always access to shade – even if they choose not to always use it.

-One of our favorite way to quickly create shade wherever we are on any given day is with the QuikShade Beds for Pets.
-These are easily stored, carried and set up no matter where you are (it’s a great way to handle the beach because it keeps them off the sand and helps them stay cooler by allowing air to circulate beneath them).[module-569]
+These covered beds keep pets off the ground, are easily stored, carried and set up no matter where you are (it’s a great way to handle the beach because it keeps them off the sand) and helps them stay cooler by allowing air to circulate beneath them.

 As you well know, we are rabid fans of DERMagic’s Organic Shampoo Bar.
 Their skin bar is one of the gentlest ways you can bathe your pet.
 While you really should try to avoid giving your dogs and cats frequent baths, doing so will help eliminate dandruff and other skin conditions.

 No matter which shampoo or grooming sprays you choose, make sure you avoid anything that contains parabens, phthalates or sulfates.
 Choose shampoos and conditioners that are paraben-free and do not contain any lauryl/laureth sulfates.